Luc Longley: National team career

 Luc Longley made his international debut for the Australia national basketball team in 1988 and would be, whenever possible, the preferred starting centre for the next 12 years.
 He appeared in three Summer Olympic Games (1988, 1992 and 2000) as well as at the 1990 FIBA World Championship.
 Unfortunately, injury prevented him from playing for Australia at the 1996 Olympic games as well as the 1994 and 1998 FIBA World Championships.

 During his international career, Longley played alongside a number of the greats of Australian basketball including Andrew Gaze, Phil Smyth, Mark Bradtke, Andrew Vlahov, Ray Borner, Brett Maher, and Larry Sengstock.

 Awards

 In 2001, Longley was inducted into the Australian Institute of Sport 'Best of the Best'.
-He was a part-owner of the Perth Wildcats basketball club in the Australian National Basketball League for several years and was the #1 ticket holder at the Fremantle Dockers in the Australian Football League between 2006 and 2007.
+He was the #1 ticket holder at the Fremantle Dockers in the Australian Football League between 2006 and 2007.
 In 2006 he was inducted into Basketball Australia's Hall of Fame in Melbourne.

 On 8 October 2009 Longley was inducted into the Sport Australia Hall of Fame at its 25th anniversary dinner in Melbourne, becoming only the fourth basketball player to be inducted along with Andrew Gaze, Michele Timms, and Phil Smyth.

 In August 2021, Longley was inducted into the Basketball Western Australia Hall of Fame.